Quantum incommensurate Skyrmion crystals and Commensurate to In-commensurate transitions in cold atoms and materials

-{\sl FM phase and QPT at the upper critical field $ h_{c2} $.---} At a strong Zeeman field $ H\gg J>0 $ , the spin is a FM state (subject to quantum fluctuations) shown in Fig.\ref{globalphase}.
-Its spin wave spectrum $\omega(\vec{k}) $ always has two degenerate minima located at $ (0, k^{0}_{y} ) $ and $ (\pi, k^{0}_{y} ) $ where $ 0 \leq k^{0}_{y} \leq \pi $.
+At a strong Zeeman field $ H\gg J>0 $ , the system is in a FM state subject to quantum fluctuations shown in Fig.\ref{globalphase}.
+Its spin wave spectrum $\omega(\vec{k}) $ always has two degenerate minima located at $ (0, k^{0}_{y} ) $ and $ (\pi, k^{0}_{y} ) $ where $ 0 \leq k^{0}_{y} \leq \pi $ shown in Fig.\ref{minima}.
 The upper critical field $ h_{c2} $, determined by the vanishing gap at the two minima, takes a piece-wise form: